Current

 APPLY NOW

-QEII National Trust is looking for an independent contractor to act as our regional representative in the Manawatū-Whanganui region.
-The contract is 1,400 hours per year.
+QEII National Trust is looking for an independent contractor to act as our regional representative in the South Canterbury region.
+The contract is for up to 900 hours per year and will cover the Timaru, Waimate and Mackenzie district council areas.

-Regional representatives (reps) work closely with landowners to achieve protection of native biodiversity values on private land, provide valuable ecological management advice and support, and assist landowners in meeting their covenant stewardship obligations.
+Regional representatives (reps) work closely with landowners to achieve protection of native biodiversity and other special values on private land, provide valuable ecological management advice and support, and assist landowners in meeting their covenant stewardship obligations.
 This work involves field-based assessments of the values and threats present and preparing information for consideration by the executive.
-In doing so, reps work closely with our ecological and legal advisors in the Wellington office.
+Reps also work closely with our ecological and legal advisors in the Wellington office.

-A sound ecological understanding of our indigenous flora, fauna, and the threats they face within Manawatū-Whanganui is desirable.
-Alongside this, a proven ability to build lasting partnerships across multiple sectors (including with regional councils, territorial authorities, iwi, and local community groups), comfort accessing and working in remote backcountry areas is necessary.
+A sound ecological understanding of our indigenous flora, fauna, and the threats they face within Canterbury is desirable.
+Alongside, a proven ability to build lasting partnerships across multiple sectors (including with regional councils, territorial authorities, iwi, and local community groups), comfort accessing and working in remote backcountry areas is necessary.
 Experience working with landowners and applying practical and resourceful land management solutions would be an advantage.

-The successful Manawatū-Whanganui applicant would be engaged as an independent contractor for 1,400 hours per year.
-The successful applicant would supply a home/office set-up and suitable vehicle, with mileage reimbursed based on the IRD rate.
+The successful South Canterbury applicant would be engaged as an independent contractor for up to 900 hours per year.
+The successful applicant would supply a home/office set-up and suitable vehicle with mileage reimbursed based on the IRD rate.

 Our mission is to inspire private landowners to protect and enhance areas of ecological and cultural significance on their land.
 Almost 70% of New Zealand is in private ownership, so protecting biodiversity and heritage on private land is critical to reversing the decline of indigenous biodiversity and preserving our history.